 NERVOUS SYSTEM BALANCING

-Kathy will teach you gentle Qigong movements, breathwork, and coherent breathing, the optimal breath pattern for most people.
+Kathy will teach you breathwork, gentle Qigong movements, and coherent breathing, the optimal breath for most people.
 These skills are necessary for self-care and to reverse the negative effects of stress.
 You can work with Kathy one-on-one, as a family or team, or take a class.

 All classes are now being taught on Zoom.
 Want to discuss your unique needs?
-Send Kathy an email about what you are thinking:
+Schedule an appointment with Kathy here.

 WHY DOES IT WORK?

 The respiratory system has top priority when it comes to where your attention rests.
 When we are under stress, our attention is on the stress because stress signals threat.
 Our gut, heart, and brain focus on protecting us.

 When we have shallow breathing, high stress, unresolved trauma, or burnout, we are in a heightened, perpetual fight/flight/freeze nervous system reaction to daily life.
 Out of balance, we are more easily triggered.
 We are more likely to be controlling, distressed, anxious, numb, reactive, tired, frustrated, or impulsive.

 Movement with deep voluntary regulated breathing is the fastest way to simulate the vagus nerve, the main component of the calming parasympathetic branch of the nervous system.
 The vagus nerve carries an extensive range of signals from the digestive system and all your organs to the brain and vice versa.
 It oversees crucial bodily functions like control of mood, immune response, inflammation, digestion, and heart rate.